ytmytm/llama2.c64/README.md

 # How to run it with VICE?

-Enable REU, set REU size to 2MB, and set REU image to the provided `weights.bin`.
+Enable REU, set REU size to 2MB, and set REU image to the provided `weights.reu`.
 Load the program and turn on warp.

 ```
-x64sc -warp -reu -reusize 2048 -reuimage weights.bin llama2c64.prg
+x64sc -warp -reu -reusize 2048 -reuimage weights.reu llama2c64.prg
 ```

 # Building and Testing